Barton Creek Greenbelt: History

 In March 2009, The Trust for Public Land donated 14 acre of land to the Greenbelt, in addition to the 44 acre they donated in early 2007.
 Previously, between 1992 and 1999, TPL purchased nearly 1,000 acres of land in the Barton Creek watershed and donated it to the city, transforming a thin stretch of public land into a major metropolitan park.
 The organization hoped to continue expansion of the trail network in the area in coming years.

 Maintenance

-In 2011, the City of Austin's maintenance team was assisted by five AmeriCorps members from American YouthWorks Texas Conservation Corps.
-The crew completed over 100 projects throughout the Greenbelt in the form of erosion control, habitat restoration and GIS mapping.
+In 2011, the City of Austin's maintenance team, assisted by five AmeriCorps members from American YouthWorks Texas Conservation Corps, completed over 100 projects throughout the Greenbelt in erosion control, habitat restoration, and GIS mapping.
 The crew was funded through donations by Impact Austin, Austin Parks Foundation, and Hill Country Conservancy.
-Other nonprofits, including Greenbelt Guardians, Central Texas Mountaineers and the Austin Ridgeriders also play a big role in volunteer maintenance.
+Other nonprofits, including Greenbelt Guardians, Central Texas Mountaineers, and the Austin Ridgeriders also play a big role in volunteer maintenance.
 Many of these agencies come together to organize a major volunteer day, National Trails Day, every year on the first Saturday in June.